typesense/typesense-website/docs-site/content/28.0/api/search.md

 - Use `buckets` when you want to ensure a specific number of relevance groups, regardless of the total number of results
 - Use `bucket_size` when you want to maintain consistent bucket sizes, regardless of the total number of results
-- A larger number of `buckets` or larger `bucket_size` means more emphasis on the secondary sort field
+- A smaller number of `buckets` or larger `bucket_size` means more emphasis on the secondary sort field
 - When `bucket_size` is larger than the number of results, no bucketing occurs

 ## Group Results